downey21/GFusionMed/README.md

     **`fit_outcome_model`** are used to generate a network plot in **`.pdf`** format, providing a clear visual representation of the most important interactions.
+-   **`plot_sankey`**: Creates a Sankey diagram to visualize the flow and relationships between groups of variables across layers.
+    This function requires group information for the variables, ensuring all variables are assigned to a group, and integrates the outputs of edge_summary to display connections between layers effectively.

 **Module 2: Mediation Analysis**